peterdongan/UndoService/README.md

            /*
-            * The UndoServiceAggregate provides a unified interface for performing undo/redo on the different tracked objects.
+            * The Undo() method of the Aggregate will undo the last change made in its children.
-            * (You can also perform Undo/Redo on the individual services, which will undo the last change on the corresponding object.)
+            * You can also Undo() the last change to a specific object by using the Undo method of the associated UndoService.
             */
             serviceAggregate.Undo();
             Assert.IsTrue(_statefulString.Equals("One"));